MicrosoftDocs/VBA-Docs/api/Access.TextBox.EnterKeyBehavior.md

 # TextBox.EnterKeyBehavior property (Access)

-You can use the **EnterKeyBehavior** property to specify what happens when you press Enter in a text box control in Form view or Datasheet view.
+Use the **EnterKeyBehavior** property to specify what happens when you press Enter in a text box control in Form view or Datasheet view.
 Read/write **Boolean**.

 ## Syntax